DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 ## Monday

+TODO: finish description for project 1, add a rubric

+- Listening - loop based music for project 1
 - Saving and Mixing
   - Open a new project
   - When saving make sure the "Create subdirectory for project" and "Copy all media into project directory" options are checked.